January 2020; Reviewed January 2025

 No. The University of Illinois Police Department will not ask anyone about their immigration status, and UIPD does not arrest anyone solely on the basis of their immigration status.
 UIPD also does not act on detainers issued by Immigration and Customs Enforcement (ICE), and the Champaign County Jail does not hold individuals affected by ICE detainers.

-The only time officers are required to take immigration enforcement action is when a judge has signed a warrant, but UIPD would not typically be involved in immigration enforcement under normal circumstances.
-In other situations not related to immigration, officers may inquire about an individual’s country of origin to notify their consulate of an arrest, but that inquiry does not include questions about immigration status.
+The only time law enforcement officers are required to take immigration enforcement action is when a judge has signed a warrant, but UIPD would not typically be involved in immigration enforcement under normal circumstances.
+In other situations not related to immigration, law enforcement officers may inquire about an individual’s country of origin to notify their consulate of an arrest, but that inquiry does not include questions about immigration status.

-The University of Illinois Police Department clarified UIPD’s role in immigration enforcement in a February 2017 statement, which describes their long-standing practices.
 Additionally, Illinois state law prohibits law enforcement from acting on federal detainers or stopping, arresting, or searching an individual based solely on immigration status (5 ILCS 805/-Illinois TRUST Act).
 As of June 21, 2019, the Keep Illinois Families Together Act (5 ILCS 835) officially prohibits state and local law enforcement in the state of Illinois from entering into 287(g) agreements with ICE.

 Yes.
 A residential hall room is considered a limited access area and cannot be legally accessed by immigration enforcement officers without a valid criminal warrant or the voluntary consent of the occupant.
 A student need not allow entry to any law enforcement officer who is not in possession of a criminal warrant, regardless of what that officer might say.
+The Office of the Attorney General for the State of Illinois has issued information to help immigrants living in Illinois from unconstitutional and discriminatory action: Know Your Rights.

 Not without a criminal warrant or consent.
 A student’s rights are the same regardless of whether they live in on campus university housing or in an off-campus apartment.
 A student need not allow entry to any law enforcement officer who is not in possession of a criminal warrant, regardless of what that officer might say.

 Individuals have a reasonable expectation of privacy in their homes, both on and off campus.
 A warrant of removal/deportation (U.S. Immigration and Customs Enforcement (ICE) warrant) is a civil or administrative warrant and is not signed by a judge.
-Administrative warrants do not authorize officers to enter a home without consent.
-If an immigration officer has a civil or administrative warrant, Undocumented students have a personal choice whether to grant consent to enter their residence.
+Administrative warrants do not authorize agents to enter a home without consent.
+If an immigration agent has a civil or administrative warrant, students have a personal choice whether to grant consent to enter their residence.
 However, if a law enforcement officer has a criminal search or arrest warrant signed by a judge, the officer does not need consent to enter the apartment or arrest an individual named in the warrant.

 In all cases, individuals have the right to the remain silent under the 5th Amendment of the U.S. Constitution, and do not need to answer questions, or sign or provide any documents without a lawyer present.
 The University of Illinois provides legal support for students through the Immigration Law Clinic in the College of Law.

-Faculty or staff who receive a request from a federal officer for any information about a student should contact the Office of University Counsel for assistance.
+Faculty or staff who receive a request from a federal agent for any information about a student should contact the Office of University Counsel for assistance.
 Personally identifiable educational and university health records are protected by a variety of privacy laws including the Family Education Rights & Privacy Act (FERPA) and the Health Insurance Privacy and Accountability Act (HIPAA).
 As a university employee, you are required to maintain the confidentiality of these records.

 How are international students and scholars affected?